by Matt Hagny, freelance agronomic consultant since ’94

 Palmer amaranth, waterhemp, marestail, kochia in many regions are now resistant to glyphosate and several other herbicide modes of action.
 This has prompted some no-tillers to revert to tillage, and led some pundits to claim that no-till isn’t the future.
 Some weed scientists are also calling for reintroducing tillage to control these species.

 First, we shouldn’t be surprised by weeds developing resistance to certain modes of action that are used too often in any given field.
 It has been going on for decades.
 And in some of these species (e.g., Palmer), the herbicide-resistant trait can be transferred by pollen, which can move dozens of miles in the wind (birds seem to do great at moving resistant pigweed seeds, too).
 So even if you do a good job using multiple modes of action (MOAs), you can still end up with resistance if you have any female survivors on which pollen can land.
+(Unlike most weeds, individual Palmer plants are either male or female, ie., they cannot self pollinate—this accelerates gene flow and the development and spreading of resistance and other adaptations)

 That’s not the only thing that weeds develop resistance to.
 In Australia, ryegrass is a terrible problem, and one of the methods to combat it has been catching the seeds in chaff carts and burning the chaff piles (now also mechanical seed destruction technology), but this is putting lots of pressure on ryegrass to: A) shatter earlier, and, B) become shorter in stature so its seed head doesn’t go into the combine.